Sudhir302/Currency-Converter/README.md

 # Currency-Converter
-Currency converter flag api and currency value's api are used
+I developed a Currency Converter webpage utilizing pure HTML5, CSS, and JavaScript.
+Additionally, I integrated two APIs: one for retrieving flag icons and another for obtaining currency exchange rates for various countries